urbanairship/objectstate/README.md

    This includes functions, typed arrays, and objects with prototype other than `Object.prototype`.

+In practice, these limitations are mostly inconsequential.
+Your state can and should be able to represented by the supported types and free of circular references.

-ObjectState only ever emits when its internal state changes, a condition determined via dirty checking the new object versus the previous one.
+ObjectState only ever emits when its internal state changes, a condition determined via a deep comparison of the new state object versus the previous one.

 ObjectState speaks "keypaths", meaning you can reference deeply nested properties by dot-separated strings.
 For example, given the object